Omar-p/learning-notes/aws/aws.md

   - Isolated network
   - Nothing <mark>IN</mark> or <mark>Out</mark> without explicit configuration.
   - if u have one resource or multiple are exploited, the impact is limited to the current VPC and only anything connected to it.
-  - Flexible configuration
+  - Flexible configuration which allow you to create simple or multi-tiered network.
-  - Hybrid Networking -
+  - custom vpc support Hybrid Networking -
     - let u to connect to other cloud & on-premises network.
   - Default or Dedicated Tenancy!
     - control whether the resource is created inside the VPC are provisioned on shared hardware or dedicated hardware.
+    - default is shared hardware. and u can overwrite it for each resource while creating it.
     - if u choose dedicated hardware on VPC level, any resource created on that VPC will be on dedicated hardware. increase cost. be careful, don't select it only if u know what u doing.
   - IPv4 private CIDR Blocks & [public IP] (when u want to make a svc available for public access).

   - 1 Primary Private IPv4 CIDR block, allocated in creation.
     - Min /28 (16 IP) Max /16 (65536 IP)
-    - optional secondary IPv4 Blocks. {after creation}
+    - you can add optional secondary IPv4 Blocks. {after creation} max is 5 but it can be increased by support request.
     - optional single assigned IPv6 /56 CIDR Block.
       - the range is either allocated by aws, or u can select to use your own IPv6 addresses which u own. u cannot pick a block.
       - IPv6s are publicly routable by default, but u need to allow it explicitly .